 ► Learn more about Creating Connectivity.

-Once you have placed a Device Sheet Symbol and compiled your project, open the Device Sheet itself to view its graphical properties.
+Once you have placed a Device Sheet Symbol, open the Device Sheet itself to view its graphical properties.
 The default setting in the software is for Device Sheets to be read-only as configured in the Options section of the Data Management - Device Sheets page of the Preferences dialog.
 Note that the Read-Only option is independent of the display of the Read Only Watermark across the sheet; check the Editor tab at the bottom of the editing window to see if a sheet is ReadOnly (as shown above).

 You can edit Device Sheets in one of two ways: either directly in your project or from the source schematic documents in the Device Sheet folders.

 To edit Device Sheets directly in your project:

 To edit Device Sheets from your Device Sheet folders:

 A Device Sheet may contain Device Sheet Symbols, although a Device Sheet cannot be the top sheet in a project due to hierarchical implications.
 There are no limitations to the depth of the hierarchical structure when using Device Sheets.

 The process of design is often unstructured and organic; the designer could be formulating ideas for multiple parts of the design at the same time, capturing sections as their ideas evolve.
 That means that what started out as a well organized, neatly laid out set of schematics can become crowded and poorly organized.
 While you can cut, copy and paste to reorganize the schematic design, this is not always the best approach.